johnnygreeney/CardanoForTheMasses/Chapter-3-Proof-of-Stake.md

 - enterprise addresses
 - reward account addresses

-Aside from those addresses, Byron-era bootstrap and script addresses are still supported by Shelley.
+Aside from those addresses, Byron-era bootstrap[^43] and script addresses are still supported by Shelley.
 Only the new base and pointer addresses have stake rights.
-Addresses, such as a UTXO address, are made up of serialized data described in the ledger specification stored in the blocks of the blockchain.
+Addresses, such as a UTXO[^44] address, are made up of serialized data described in the ledger specification stored in the blocks of the blockchain.

 There are two pieces to the serialized data (address):